About

 Partial accreditation will be awarded at the completion of step two.
 Your organisation will receive a logo that can be added to your website, signifying your hearing awareness journey.

-STEP 4: Action
+STEP 4: Hearing Awareness Workshops

-STEP 5: Hearing Awareness Assessment
+STEP 5: Yearly Hearing Screening

-STEP 7: Full Accreditation
+STEP 6: Full Accreditation

-You are now fully accredited!
-You will receive the Hearing Accreditation logo, a certificate, recognition on our social channels and website.
-NFDHH will also work with you to create a case study that highlights the solutions your workplace has put into action to better accommodate Deaf and hard of hearing employees and customers.
+NFDHH will also work with you to create a case study that highlights the solutions your workplace have put into action to better accommodate Deaf and hard of hearing employees and customers.

 STAYING ACCREDITED